mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="tech_notes"></a>
 ## Technical Notes

-When the end-user clicks a chapter, theMoment adds two parameters to the end of the URL, for exmaple:
+When the end-user clicks a chapter, theMoment adds two parameters to the end of the URL, for example:

 > .../?playlist=19725&moment=206440